chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/02-user-guides/03-Beginner_Complete_Guide.md

 ### 2.4 Step 4: Test Installation
 **What to do:**
 1. Open Command Prompt/Terminal
-2. Go to the folder with Krishna Tokenizer
+2. Go to the folder with SanTOK Tokenizer
-3. Type: `python krishna_tokenizer.py`
+3. Type: `python SanTOK_tokenizer.py`
 4. Press Enter

 **What you should see:**